-We’ve been anticipating the end of the school year for a while now.
-It’s exciting.
-A couple months break to spend time in the sun, reading books for pleasure, going on vacation or sitting on the couch watching mindless TV.
-Whatever you choose to do on your summer break, you want to get to it quickly.
+Summer vacation is almost here!!!
+We are all anticipating the end of the school year!
+A couple of months to spend time in the sun, reading books for pleasure, going on vacation or sitting on the couch watching mindless TV.
+Whatever you choose to do on your summer break, you want to get to it quickly!
 I think we often forget all of the tasks that have to be done before we can close down our classrooms for the summer.
 I want to get through these tasks so quickly that I often underestimate my time or how much I need to get done.
 It’s almost agonizing.
 Like dangling a carrot in front of a horse..
 JUST GIVE ME SUMMER BREAK!
 Here are some amazing tips to help us all wrap up the end of the school year and get through our classroom clean up quickly.

-Give yourself time to go through your classroom library and inventory your books.
+Going through your classroom library before you pack it all up saves you time and energy when unpacking next year.
+Give yourself time to inventory your books.
 Do you have duplicates?
 Do you need to discard badly damaged books or can you repair them?
 If they are damaged, create a list of books you want to replace.
+Now your books are ready for storage.

 Here are 10 of my favorite books to read the first week of Kindergarten.

 Keep materials and teaching tools organized by theme or skill.
-I don’t have to pack up my classroom in boxes, but I do have to put everything away in my closet.
-Yes, I know I am so blessed to have an actual classroom storage closet! 😉 I used post-its to label all of the different skills and created a special spot on the shelf for each one.
-Later on I created simple labels to affix to each storage container.
+See Blog post “Efficient Organization of Material and Activities” for labeling and storage ideas.
+I didn’t have to pack up my classroom in boxes, but I did have to put everything away in my closet.
+Yes, I know I was so blessed to have an actual classroom storage closet! 😉 I use organizational labels for all of the different skills/themes and created a special spot on the shelf for each one.
 This makes finding what you need during the school year, so much easier!

 If you are packing up your classroom to move or because you are required to, pack similar items together.
-Keep one box aside for essential items.
-Krazy Town Blog suggests labeling this box ‘Open Me First’.
-She includes such things as “stapler & staples, scissors, tape dispenser, blank labels for labeling student materials, file folder of back to school ideas, bulletin board decor, etc”.
-These are all things that you will need to even start setting up your classroom.
+Keep one box aside for essential items such as stapler & staples, scissors, tape dispenser, blank labels for labeling student materials, file folder of back to school ideas, bulletin board decor, etc. These are all things that you will need first to begin setting up your classroom.

 This is also a great time to purge!
 Throw away anything that is trash or that you are saving just to save.
 If it is worth it, donate or sell it, but if you haven’t used it in a while – get rid of it!

 Label shelves or bins, so items are easy to find when you return for the new school year.
-I have a large cubby holder that usually holds the students bins.
-Well since they are empty for the summer, I use the bins to hold items I need to access when I get back from summer.
-Most of these items are normally on top of my teacher table, or on my book shelf, so they don’t get put in a box or go in my closet.
-I then use painters tape to label what is in each bin or in each shelf.
+I had a large cubby holder that usually held the students bins.
+Since these bins were going to be empty for the summer, I used them to hold items I needed to access first when I returned from summer break.
+Most of these items were normally on top of my teacher table or on my bookshelf, so I didn’t put them in a box or in my closet.
+I then used painters tape to label what was in each bin or on each shelf.

 Bring home any (small) rugs, pillows, or washables that can be washed in the washer.
-I usually bring home the dolls from my house station, as well as any doll clothes and wash them as well.
+I usually brought home the dolls from my house station, as well as any doll clothes and wash them as well.
+Don’t forget the scent pellets or fabric softener–you will have a fresh smelling classroom when you return and set up.

 Bring home any professional development books, long range plans, or pacing guides, that will aid you in planning for the next year.
-If you are looking for some additional professional development, check out our Summer Book Study on Making the Most of Small Groups.
+If you are looking for some additional professional development, check out our Summer Book Study on Making the Most of Small Groups as well as my new book study “Know Better, Do Better” for this year.
+(Series start 6/1/22)

 Tip #9: